601:661. BASEBALL ARBITRATION (2) S - Winter 2019

 Course Description: This course allows students to build critical negotiation, drafting and arbitration skills.
 Students will learn the history of arbitration, baseball contract law, and the use of Final Offer Arbitration (FOA) in sports agreements and current commercial and international contracts.
 By preparing for and conducting a baseball arbitration simulation and several other salary negotiation simulations, students will gain valuable hands-on experience in the world of negotiation, arbitration and sports law practice.
 In one exercise, students will draft and negotiate a FOA arbitration provision in a general commercial contract.
 In another exercise, students will draft an arbitration brief and then participate in an intensive three-day series of mock player-team salary negotiations and final baseball salary arbitrations.
 A competition for New Orleans will be held on the final day.
 Students will get advice and feedback from both Dean Andrews and sports lawyers.

 Winter Session: you will be expected to understand your comparables and prepare your first draft of your brief and slides by the 1st winter class.
-A final arbitration competition will be held before outside arbitrators on Saturday January 6, 2018 from 9:00 a.m. to 12:00 p.m.
+A final arbitration competition will be held before outside arbitrators on Wednesday, January 9th.
 You must participate in this competition to be selected for the National Competition in New Orleans.
-While the class is scheduled from 10:00 a.m.-5:00 p.m., please note that some of this time will be spent working independently with your teams to merge and finalize briefs, edit slide shows, and rework comparables.
 See Dean Andrews for any clarifications about in-class lecture requirements and mock arbitration schedules during that week.